IV liga Lublin

-IV liga Lublin group (grupa lubelska) is one of the groups of IV liga, the 5th level of Polish football league system.
+IV liga Lublin group (grupa lubelska) is one of the groups of IV liga, the fifth level of Polish football league system.

-The league was created in season 2000/2001 after introducing new administrative division of Poland.
-Until the end of the 2007/08 season IV liga lay at 4th tier of league system but this was changed with the formation of the Ekstraklasa as the top level league in Poland.
+The league was created in the 2000–01 season, after a new administrative division of Poland was implemented.
+Until the end of the 2007–08 season, IV liga was the fourth tier of league system, but this was changed with the formation of the Ekstraklasa as the top-level league in Poland.

 The clubs from Lublin Voivodeship compete in this group.
-The winner of the league is promoted to III liga group IV.
+The winner of the league is promoted to III liga, group IV.
 The bottom teams are relegated to the groups of Liga okręgowa from Lublin Voivodeship.
 These groups are Biała Podlaska, Chełm, Lublin and Zamość.